NeurotechDevelopment/JobQueueSystem/README.md

 ## Logging
 Perhaps another microservice.
 Where will it log?

+## Authentication/Authorization
+Installed Keycloak docker.
+Created realm JobQueueSystemRealm.
+Added client for JobManagerReact.
+To authenticate front-end client, added separate audience claim (that will contain client id of a react app) https://dev.to/saltorgil/react-keycloak-integration-secure-auth-for-existing-backend-182b.

 # Notes
 Downloading MongoDB.
 Done.
 Launched MongoDB Compass.
 Created JobQueueSystem database and looking on what all this means.
 Apparently schema isn't created without data.